schollz/amen/README.md

 ![performance](https://user-images.githubusercontent.com/6550035/113587036-1c4f3580-95e3-11eb-8772-ab1ab995ed5e.png)

+you can enter *performance mode* either by pressing k1 while in *sampler mode*, or by loading a file via the parameters (`AMEN > load file`). make sure the file you load has `bpmX` in the name, where `X` is the bpm of the file so that the tempo is matched correctly.

+**performance mode controls:**

+- k1 switches to *sampler mode*
+- k2 activates left effect
+- k3 activates right effect
+- e1 switches effects
+- e2/e3 changes effect probabilities
+- OR
+- e2 changes loop start (unquantized)
+- e3 changes loop end (quantized)
+- when stop/start is shown

-in this mode you can playback the current loop with all sorts of punch-in effects including:
+in this mode you can playback the current loop with all sorts of punch-in effects (its pretty easy to add more effects but to keep cpu usage low, they need to be not super intensive). current effects:

 - scratching
 - looping / retrigger